hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/cookienotification/v1/cookienotification/README.md

-Vehicle Specs(v1)
+Cookie Notifiction(v1)
 ====
-Vehicle Specs component written in HTL.
+Cookie Notifiction component written in HTL.

 ## Features

-* Vehicle Specs component used for presenting vechicle specification on DX.
+* Cookie Notifiction component used for presenting Cookie Policy.

 ### Use Object
-Vehicle Specs component component uses the `com.jlr.core.models.SpecsGlanceModel.java` Sling model as its Use-object.
+Cookie Notifiction component uses the `com.jlr.core.models.CookieNotificationModel.java` Sling model as its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Content Card component and are expected to be available as `Resource` properties:
+The following properties written to JCR for this Content Card component and are expected to be available as `Resource` properties:

 The edit dialog allows the page to be refreshed after editing the component